Jenn Hodge is a leading voice in neurodiversity and education reform.

 Home Education

-Families choose home education for many reasons – including being able to provide an individualised learning experience and to avoid negative aspects of school such as bullying, stress and lack of (Special Educational Needs & Disabilities) SEND support.
+Families choose home education for many reasons – including being able to provide an individualised learning experience and to avoid negative aspects of school such as bullying, stress and lack of Special Educational Needs & Disabilities (SEND) support.
+Albert Einstein, Billie Eilish, J.R.R Tolkien, Sir Isaac Newton, Agatha Christie and Simone Biles are just some of the millions of people who have been home educated.

 Why are so many young people struggling in mainstream school?